Jeiwan/uniswapv3-book/content/docs/introduction/uniswap-v3.md

 liquidity.
 But, what's crucial is that within that shorter price ranges, **it works exactly as Uniswap V2**.
 This is why I say that a V3 pair is many small V2 pairs.

 Now, let's try to visualize it.
-What we're saying is that we don't want the curve to be finite.
+What we're saying is that we don't want the curve to be infinite.
 We cut it at the points
 $a$ and $b$ and say that these are the boundaries of the curve.
 Moreover, we shift the curve so the boundaries lay on the axes.
 This is what we get: